SlimC/voice-of-the-customer/README.md

     cf login -u <your-Bluemix-ID> -p <your-Bluemix-password>
     ```

-7. <a name="step7"></a>Create instances of the services that are used by the application.
+7. Create instances of the services that are used by the application.
 Create and retrieve service keys to access the [Natural Language Classifier][natural-language-classifier] service by running the following commands:
   ```bash
   cf create-service natural_language_classifier standard natural-language-classifier-service cf service-key natural-language-classifier-service <your-key>